-Homemade Oreo Cookies are so much better than the little store bought kind.
+Homemade Oreo Cookies are what store bought Oreos wish they could be.
 Fluffy cream cheese filling is sandwiched between two chewy, fudgy cookies.

 Homemade Oreo Cookies